 Men still dominate the formal labor force, at a participation rate more than triple that of women (67% vs. 17%).
 Although women have recently expanded their presence in the formal economy, most employed women still perform service sector jobs that replicate their domestic roles.
-Expanded educational opportunities enable some women to seek vocations in education, medicine, and law (see p.3-4 of Learning and Knowledge).
+Expanded educational opportunities enable some women to seek vocations in education, medicine, and law (see Learning and Knowledge).